Heegner cycles and $p$-adic $L$-functions: The arithmetic applications

 Then $(\cT,\cT_p^+)$ satisfies \cite[(5.1.2)~(1)--(4)]{nekovar-parity3}.
-Moreover, one verifies that for any finite order character $\phi:\Gamma_K^-\to\mu_{p^\infty}$, the specialization $\cT_\phi=T\ot\Ind_K^\Q\chi\phi$ together with the subspace $\cT^+_{p,\phi}$ also satisfy conditions(5)--(9) in \emph{loc.cit.}.\footnote{To see (8), note that $\cT_\phi$ is pure of weight one at all finite places since Ramanujan's conjecture holds for $f$ and the anticyclotomic Hecke characters are pure of weight zero.}
+Moreover, one verifies that for any finite order character $\phi:\Gamma_K^-\to\mu_{p^\infty}$, the specialization $\cT_\phi=T\ot\Ind_K^\Q\chi\phi$ together with the corresponding subspace $\cT^+_{p,\phi}$ also satisfy conditions (5)--(8) in \emph{loc.cit.}\footnote{As explained in \cite[Example~(5.3.4)(5)]{nekovar-parity3}, this follows from properties [\emph{loc.cit.},(2)-(3)] for $\cT_\phi$, whose verification is immediate.
+Indeed, $(\cT_\phi,\cT^+_{p,\phi})$ satisfies the Panchishkin condition of \cite[Def.~(3.3.1)]{nekovar-parity3} by construction, and $\cT_\phi$ is pure of weight $1$ at all finite places, since Ramanujan's conjecture holds for $f$; and anticyclotomic Hecke characters are pure of weight $0$.}.